jaysgitaccount/portfolio/README.md

     - It should have a spin that is "uniquely me"
     - It should still be a pleasant viewing experience

+## Notes (post-project)

+I'm really happy with this website!
+And, as intended, I learned MANY things while building it.
+My main takeaway from this project is the reassurance that I do actually really enjoy doing web development work.
+I ran into all kinds of obstacles, and even though they were a little frustrating, I had a great time solving them.

+Revisiting this website after finishing up on [amberial.com](https://github.com/jaysgitaccount/amberial.com), it's really clear how much of the work frameworks do for you.

 ## Learnings